sourceduty/Engines/README.md

 | Thermoacoustic Motor              | Converts heat gradients to mechanical energy. | Acoustic Resonator, Thermal Conductors     |

 #

+> Alex: "*I invented the 'Self-Excited Stator' and shared it here as an innovation for the industry.*"

+> "*I'm excited about this technology but I probably won't invest in the development or testing of it.*"

+#
 ![Burnout](https://github.com/user-attachments/assets/336f302e-a7b3-4894-bf36-5fe24185a426)
 #
 ![Motors](https://github.com/user-attachments/assets/5b0a9665-9432-4afb-a408-bcae645c05d0)